 Over the past hundred years or so, the representation of Indigenous Australians has broadened, including complex and varied portrayals of both issues and characters.
 The increase in Indigenous people working behind the scenes in film has also been an important development, both providing a means of expression and aiding reconciliation.

 Australian film will continue to be interwoven with the unfinished business of reconciliation, reflecting, informing about and commenting upon Australian society and Indigenous issues and experience.
-Kevin Rudd’s Sorry Speech and the actions that follow will, no doubt, continue to influence future Indigenous film.
+Kevin Rudd's Apology to Australia's Indigenous peoples and the actions that follow will, no doubt, continue to influence future Indigenous film.

 Listen, look and play